-- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment. - C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies.
+- C-18 Selects Technology-chooses procedures, tools, or equipment, including computers and related technologies. - C-19 Applies Technology to Task-understands overall intent and proper procedures for setup and operation of equipment. - C-20 Maintains and Troubleshoots Equipment-prevents, identifies, or solves problems with equipment, including computers and other technologies

-RESPIRATORY CARE Course Agreement RSPT 1331.200 SPRING 2019
+RESPIRATORY CARE Course Agreement RSPT 1331.200 Spring 2020

-I have received a copy of the course syllabus for RSPT 1331-200.
-I have reviewed the syllabus thoroughly, and understand the course format, attendance policy, course competencies, and examination system.
-I further understand my responsibilities and rights, as explained by the instructor and listed also in the syllabus, and agree to all course requirements as stated in the syllabus.

-Printed Name Signature Date
+I have received a copy of the course syllabus for understand the course format, course competen my responsibilities and rights, as explained by th requirements as stated in the course syllabus. cies, attendance policy, and examination syst em.
+I further understand Printed Name Signature Date